2008-12-03

 First, you call range.cloneContents() to get a DocumentFragment object.
 This is more or less equivalent to Copy (Ctrl+C) when copying and pasting things.
 Then you create a <div> element, use div.appendChild(clonedSelection), and then grab the HTML as text from div.innerHTML.
 Don’t go looking for ways to serialize DOM nodes to XML.
 It’s non-portable and a bit of a red herring.

-Here’s the complete code fragment I eventually found on a thread on the FCKEditor forums:
+Here’s my solution, descended from the complete code fragment I eventually found on a thread on the FCKEditor forums:

 Now that you know, why not create some interesting bookmarklets?